jonathanhudak/that-thing/README.md

-# Scalable API Service for Post, User, and Tag Management
+# That Thing API Service

 This project is a low-cost, performant, and scalable RESTful API service built using AWS Cloud Development Kit (CDK) in TypeScript.
-It manages Posts, Users, and Tags with CRUD operations and robust access control.
-Development follows Test-Driven Development (TDD) principles, and `pnpm` is used for package management.

 ## Memory Bank Documentation